A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials: Introduction

-While instabilities are generally often avoided in engineering applications as they are considered to be a sign of, or precursor to, ``failure", as well reviewed recently \cite{zhao2014harnessing, hu2015buckling}, they may be exploited in a positive manner.
+While instabilities are generally often avoided in engineering applications as they are considered to be a sign of, or precursor to, ``failure", as well reviewed recently \cite{zhao2014harnessing, hu2015buckling, Pal2021Exploiting}, they may be exploited in a positive manner.
 For example, Fig.~\ref{intro-1}(b) demonstrates the utility of the buckling of elastomer beams under pressure to achieve a remarkably large actuation in soft machines \cite{yang2015buckling}.
-In the neighborhood of the threshold of instability, a small perturbation (in this case, pressure) can induce a large output---in this instance, the buckling of pillars and the result that the air chambers collapse in Fig.~\ref{intro-1}(b).
-Other examples of the utility of elastic instabilities include inducing negative Poisson's ratio behavior in cellular solids \cite{bertoldi2010negative}, a ``smart'' polymer adhesive based on surface wrinkling \cite{chan2008surface}, the rapid closure of the Venus flytrap through the snap-buckling instability \cite{forterre2005venus}, the advanced functionality within shape changing materials \cite{HOLMES2019118}.
-More examples of applications predicated on the buckling phenomenon can be found in the review \cite{hu2015buckling}.\\
+In the neighborhood of threshold of instability, a small perturbation (in this case, pressure) can induce a large output---in this instance, the buckling of pillars and the result that the air chambers collapse in Fig.~\ref{intro-1}(b).
+Other examples of the utility of elastic instabilities include inducing negative Poisson's ratio behavior in cellular solids \cite{bertoldi2010negative}, a ``smart'' polymer adhesive based on surface wrinkling \cite{chan2008surface}, the rapid closure of the Venus flytrap through the snap-buckling instability \cite{forterre2005venus}, the advanced functionality within shape changing materials \cite{HOLMES2019118}, the rapid actuation and giant deformation of hard-magnetic soft materials \cite{CHEN2022111607, TAN2022107523}.
+More examples of buckling-induced smart applications can be found in the review \cite{hu2015buckling}.\\